 For us the traditions have now changed.
 But don’t forget that almost the whole chapter 23 of Matthew is about hypocrisy – which is derived from a Greek word Hypocresis meaning actor.
 Where Jesus became seriously concerned was when he thought those involved in religious tradition were behaving as actors… making a great show of the act but forgetting the true meaning of observing the custom.
 Although the 12 verses above may not mention the word hypocrite the passage is clearly describing actions of hypocrisy, and although the word hypocrite is not used in this particular reading yet in the following verses it is used no less than six times.

-Yes the actions have changed and in our tradition we no longer expect our Church worshippers to wear those leather phylacteries on our foreheads and wrists and fringed tassels on prayer shawls.
+Yes, the actions have changed and in our tradition we no longer expect our Church worshippers to wear those leather phylacteries on our foreheads and wrists and fringed tassels on prayer shawls.
 Yet think for a moment about our current religious traditions.
 We still have plenty that for us are significant.
 We bow our heads in an attitude of humble prayer.
-Yet if we pray for the sick and show the sick no compassion outside this place, it becomes empty show – an act.
+Yet if we were to pray humbly for the sick yet show the sick no compassion or visiting time outside this place, it becomes empty show – an act.

 In a sermon on this text the Rev Roy T Lloyd once recounted the following story of a man who arrived in 1953 at the Chicago railroad station to receive the Nobel Peace Prize.
 “He stepped off the train, a tall man with bushy hair and a big moustache.
 As the cameras flashed and city officials approached with hands outstretched to meet him, he thanked them politely.
 Then he asked to be excused for a minute.
 He walked through the crowd to the side of an elderly black woman struggling with two large suitcases.
 He picked them up, smiled, and escorted her to the bus, helped her get on, and wished her a safe journey.
 Then Albert Schweitzer turned to the crowd and apologized for keeping them waiting.
 It is reported that one member of the reception committee told a reporter, “That’s the first time I ever saw a sermon walking.””